EMIDEC-Challenge/Evaluation-metrics/README.md

 The difference rate of the volumes between the GT and the prediction is calculated as the (difference of the scar tissue volume)/(myocardium volume).
 This metric can describe more objectively the scar tissue prediction's quality.

-#  Files orgnization
+#  Files organization
-The default file orgnization should be similar to the dataset.
+The default file organization should be similar to the dataset.
 You should have 2 folders to put your predictions and the corresponding GTs.
-Both of them should have the same orgnization.
+Both of them should have the same organization.
 For example,

 root / GT / CaseX / Contours / CaseX.nii.gz